mrthlinh/FIFA-World-Cup-Prediction/report/report.md

    While "Win" and "Lose" are while separate, "Draw" seems to be mixed between other labels.

-__New EDA__ : EDA for new features for World Cup and UEFA EURO

-What questions?
-1.

 # Methodology
+Our main objectives of prediction are "Win / Lose / Draw" and "Goal Difference".
+In this work, we do two main experiments:

+ 1. Build classifiers for "Win / Lose / Draw" from 2005.
+Because feature "Bet Odds" are only available after 2005 so we only conduct experiments for this period of time.

+ 2. Build classifiers for "Goal Difference" for "World Cup" and "UEFA EURO" after 2010.
+The reason is because features of "Squad Strength" are not always available before 2010, some national teams does not have database of squad strength in FIFA Video Games.
+We know that tackling prediction with regression would be hard so we turn "Goal Difference" into classification by defining labels as follows:

+ __Team A vs Team B__
+ - "win_1": A wins with 1 goal differences
+ - "win_2": A wins with 2 goal differences
+ - "win_3": A wins with 3 or more goal differences
+ - "lose_1": B wins with 1 goal differences
+ - "lose_2": B wins with 2 goal differences
+ - "lose_3": A wins with 3 or more goal differences
+ - "draw_0": Draw

+For each experiment we follow these procedure
-We split data into 70:30
+ - Split data into 70:30
  - First we perform "normalization" of features, convert category to number
-- Second we perform k-fold cross validation to select the best parameters for each model based on above criteria.
+ - Second we perform k-fold cross validation to select the best parameters for each model based on some criteria.
  - Third we use the best model to do prediction on 10-fold cross validation (9 folds for training and 1 fold for testing) to achieve the mean of test error.
 This error is more reliable.

-## Classifiers
+## Models
+__Baseline Model:__

+Bet odds are results of analysis from bet bookmarkers to each match, therefore we want to see whether we can beat the bet odds to determine who is more likely to win.
+However, we also want to predict "Draw" matches so we use the following rules for Win / Lose / Draw as a baseline
+---- Rules -----

+We also take advantage of "dummy classifier" from sklearn library which automatically derive a simple rule for classification

+__Enhanced Model:__

+To beat the baseline model we try to use several machine algorithm as follows
 1. Logistic Regression
 2. SVM
 3. Random Random Forest
 4. Gradient Boosting Tree
 5. ADA Boost Tree
 6. Neural Network

 ## Evaluation Criteria
-Each criteria is carried out for each label "win", "lose" and "draw"
+Models are evaluated on these criteria which are carried out for each label "win", "lose" and "draw"
 - __Precision__: Among our prediction of "True" value, how many percentage we hit?, the higher value, the better prediction
 - __Recall__: Among actual "True" value, how many percentage we hit?, the higher value, the better prediction
 - __F1__: A balance of Precision and Recall, the higher value, the better prediction, there are 2 types of F1